 In this video, you can easily see how easily WooCommerce Table Rate Shipping Pro handles the WooCommerce shipping cost per item.

 While a simple shipping scenario where the shipping cost is calculated per item may be a little too easy to configure, it can still resolve some challenging business scenarios.
 For instance, Joe also sells some small products which are sold as a single pack with multiple units.
 Take the case of Screws.
 Joe sells a single package of screws that contains 1000 units.
 Configuring shipping per item in such a case may not be as simple as we have already discussed.

-To handle such scenarios, WooCommerce Table Rate Shipping Pro has a free of cost addon, named, Per Products Shipping Addon for Shipping Pro.
+To handle such scenarios, WooCommerce Table Rate Shipping Pro has a free of cost addon, named, WooCommerce Per Products Shipping Add-on.
 It allows the product to have an additional field where the store owner can add the units that one package of that product contains.
 Check out the image below as it will give you a much clearer idea of the plugin’s functionality.

 Using this plugin can help a lot of store owners who, just like Joe, sell products which have multiple units in one package.
 This plugin will convert the number of units that are packed in a single package of the product, to the product item.
 Once it is done, you can easily create shipping rules in a similar manner based on the quantity of the screws in one package.
 The image below shows a shipping rule based on the quantity of the screws ranging from 0 to 5000 (5 pack of screws with 1000 units each).

 This way if the customers select say, 2 packs of screws (2000 units), the shipping cost per item will be calculated as $0.5 + $0.005 x 2000 = $10.50

 The image below shows what happens when the customer adds 2 screw packs in the cart.